Radiation of twisted photons in elliptical multifrequency undulators: Conclusion

 \section{Conclusion}

 The general theory of radiation of twisted photons by $M$-frequency undulators developed in the present paper shows that these undulators can be employed as a bright source of photons prepared in the states that are a linear combination of modes with definite projections of TAM.
 The amplitude and the phase of coefficients of this linear combination and the frequency of photons are readily managed by changing the parameters of multifrequency undulator.
-The most promising in this regard are the helical multifrequency undulators as these parameters are easier to control compared to the elliptical undulators of a general form, in particular, the multifrequency undulators composed of two planar one-frequency undulators.
+The most promising in this regard are the helical multifrequency undulators, whose magnetic field has the form \eqref{magnetic_field} with $|H^i_x|=|H^i_y|$, as these parameters of photon states are easier to control compared to the elliptical undulators of a general form, in particular, the multifrequency undulators composed of two planar one-frequency undulators, where the magnetic field has the form \eqref{H_field_comp_two_planar}.

 The photons in such states were used in the papers \cite{Stock2015,Sherwin2017,Sherwin2020,Ivanov2022} in studying the interference effects in various processes of quantum electrodynamics.
 As it has been discussed in Introduction, in a scattering process where the initial state contains only one particle with definite projection $m$ of TAM, whereas the other particles in the initial and final states possess the definite momenta, the inclusive transition probability is independent of the phase of this twisted state \cite{Ivanov2022}.
 If the initial state of the particle participating in the scattering process is a superposition of modes with different values of $m$, then the transition probability will depend on the differences between these values \cite{Stock2015,Sherwin2017,Sherwin2020,Ivanov2022} that gives rise to nontrivial effects missing in scattering of particles prepared in the states with definite projections of momenta.